 If you like Scotch and enjoy creamy drinks, you'll love this.

-Sweetened Scotch with plenty of spice: like a homemade whisky liqueur.
+Lightly sweetened Scotch with a touch of aromatic bitter spice: like a homemade whisky liqueur.

 This drink's name and reputation as a hangover cure may lead you to assume it tastes unpleasant.
 In fact, honey, whisky and cream combine wonderfully.